 I sold it.

 …my girlfriend (now wife…yay me!) and I had planned our first holiday together.
 I’m not so good at flying.
 Correction.
 I hate flying.
 It turns me into a dribbling crying wreck and distractions are always welcome.
 It was therefore the ideal opportunity for me to pull on my significant others’ heart strings and spend some money we’d normally be trying to hang on to.
 I bought my second Vita.
 I figured that a device that has more console like experiences which can pull you into their vivid worlds, would serve a far greater distraction on a flight than say a Candy Crush clone on my phone.
-Also having not followed the console for a while, I was eager to see what had changed in the world of the PS Vita.
+Also having not followed the console for a while, I was eager to see what had changed in the world of the Playstation Vita.

 Thanks to the beauty of the Playstation Network I was able to grab a few cross-play titles as well as some of the digital purchases I’d made in the years earlier but I also re-bought Uncharted: Golden Abyss just for old times’ sake and a copy of Borderlands 2.
 As a huge fan of the series I wanted to see how well it had been ported.
 Many reviews stated it was poor but I enjoyed it.

 Our holiday came and went and after two weeks the Vita went into a drawer and then eventually on eBay.

 Although by this point the Vita had garnered a little more attention and was home to quite a wealth of games, the feeling of impending doom, frequent cancellations and bad press killed all of my excitement for the console and there was never truly anything to look forward to.
 Also with the PS4 sitting in the corner and Sony securing exclusives from all sides there was little time for the Vita, when every few months something new, big and shiny was landing on Sony’s home console.

 Today (well a month ago, August 2017 if you’re reading this in the future)